drogatkin/TJWS2/1.x/doc/sbc/README.md

 Create a directory which presents a mount point, for example:

-sudo mkdir /media/exhdd
+> sudo mkdir /media/exhdd

+Name of the directory can be arbitrary valid Linux path.
 Mount the drive using command:

 > sudo mount /dev/sda1 /media/exhdd